jolayfield/Vermicompost/personal/_posts/2023-03-20-First-Post.md

 ## Initial Setup

-I picked up my 7 year old from school early one Friday and we went to Target to get the basic supplies that we needed to get the initial bin started.
+I picked up my 7 year old from school early one Friday, and we went to Target to get the basic supplies that we needed to get the initial bin started.
+We have started with a stacked bin construction that is very similar to one that I found on the [Epic Gardening Youtube Page] (https://www.youtube.com/watch?v=UaajjQ0FhM4).
+Both boys enjoyed drilling holes in the plastic totes and we got everything stacked and put together that weekend.

 We drilled I have built my basic understanding from two m